 To avoid shipping charges, you may pick up your beach tags at Belmar Borough Hall, 601 Main Street, weekdays between 10:00 a.m. and 2:00 p.m.
-However, please note that the added $3.00 processing fee still applies.
+However, please note that the added "processing fee" will still be charged.

 Daily Beach Tags

-Daily Belmar beach tags cost $9.00 each and will be sold online beginning in mid-May 2021.
+Daily Belmar beach tags cost $9.00 each (plus $2.00 “processing fee”) and will be sold online beginning in mid-May 2021.
 Day-trip visitors may purchase beach tags upon their arrival in town at any of the beach badge booths on the boardwalk at 3rd Avenue, 8th Avenue, 11th Avenue, 14th Avenue, and 19th Avenue.

 Credit cards are not accepted for daily beach badge sales — cash only.
 ATMs are available near the booths where badges are sold.
 For summer 2021, the sale of daily beach tags will be monitored and limited as needed to prevent overcrowding on Belmar beach.

 For updates on Belmar beach closures and beach tag sales, text BELMAR to 44622.